What is economics?

-One of Weinberg College's most popular majors, a major in economics prepares students for a variety of positions in government, industry, or finance.
-The study of economics also provides a good preparation for a professional degree in business or law.
+One of Weinberg College's most popular majors, a major in economics prepares students for a variety of positions in government, industry or finance.
+In addition to a major, the department offers a minor and a joint BA/MA program.